Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 Be sure to check the schedule for any specific farm activities you want to try, especially horse riding and animal milking.

-Catch an exhibition at the Glenbow museum
+Catch an exhibition at the Glenbow Museum

 Additionally, they have one of the most comprehensive collections of minerals such as crystals, gems and metals in North America.
 This museum is most famous for housing one of the largest indigenous collections in Canada.